weshebert20/week-1-assessment/readme.md

 # CSS Positioning Lab

-## Introduction (10 min)
+## Introduction

-One of the best ways to sharpen your CSS skills is to try to recreate an existing style and layout, so take a look at the deliverable below, work with a partner, and build your own version of Instagram.com.
+One of the best ways to sharpen your CSS skills is to try to recreate an existing style and layout, so take a look at the deliverable below, and build your own version of Instagram.com.
 Don't worry if you can't get it to look _exactly_ as you see but try your best to get as close as possible.

-There's a bit of starter code, so you can jump right into it.
+There will be no starter code for this site.
+You will have to build it from scratch.

-## Exercise (50-60 min)
+## Exercise

 #### Requirements